fnparr/IndustryAccelerators-RemoteData/README.md

 ---

-<h3> Step 7: Request ICPD to discover and import assets on a source data connection </h3>
+<h3> Step 7: Request CP4D to discover and import assets on a source data connection </h3>
-In this step you request ICPD to discover available data assets in one or more named schemas accessible through a specified data connection, import the data, and catalog it in the ICPD catalog.
-In the process the discovered assets will be automatically categorized and tagged using glossary terms which have been imported into the ICPD catalog as part of the Industry Accelerator.
+In this step you request CP4D to discover available data assets in one or more named schemas accessible through a specified data connection, import the data, and catalog it in the CP4D catalog.
+In the process the discovered assets will be automatically categorized and tagged using glossary terms which have been imported into the CP4D catalog as part of the Industry Accelerator install.

 Steps:
-*  Open the ICPD asset discovery window to set up the discovery path.
+*  Open the CP4D asset discovery window to set up the discovery path.
-   *   In the drop down command menu in top left corner of ICPD dashboard title bar.
+   *   In the drop down command menu in top left corner of CP4D dashboard title bar.
    *   Select **Organize**.
    *   Select **Discover assets**.
 *   The **Discover assets**  panel requires you to select from a list of connections: